Department of Physics

 (d) The temperature required to provide the energy ionize a hydrogen atom in its ground state with n=1 (recall En=(-)13.6eV Z2/n2 where Z=atomic number).

 - I have an infinitesimally thin square sheet of metal whose sides are 1.5m long.
 I put a total of 22μC of charge on this infinitesimally thin sheet of metal.
-Find the magnitude of the electric field at a distance of 12mm above the central point of this sheet.
+Derive the expression for the magnitude of the electric field at a distance of 12mm above the central point of this sheet--calculate that number.
 You must show all of your work--including drawings--to get credit for this problem.